tuatarag/august17/README.md

 # august17
-codewars

-This rep are various coding exercises.
+this rep contains my codes written in July and August 2017, various coding projects where I exercise HTML, CSS, JS, Jquery, Bootstrap and some PHP